DanielChahine0/EECS4443Lab1/README.md

 # EECS4443Lab1

-## Group Members:
+## Group Members and Division of Work:
-- Stefewn Johnson
+- Stefewn Johnson (worked on XML)
-- Muhammmad Zamin
+- Muhammmad Zamin (worked on the layouts in XML and added finishing touches to the java file)
-- Daniel Chahine
+- Daniel Chahine (Worked on java files)
-- Yuriy Kotyashko
+- Yuriy Kotyashko (Worked on java files)

 ## Requirements Checklist:
 - [x] Build a login page using XML layouts